This page is presently being constructed.

 Commercial sound can be approached creativity by selecting combinations of different approaches.

-People of limited acoustical knowledge (often architects) have traditionally designed commercial sound installations.
-Most systems function at a basic level complying with fire regulations for evacuation announcements.
-Few installations function efficiently, and the majority have complications that never get resolved.
+People of limited acoustical knowledge (including architects) have traditionally designed commercial sound installations.
+Most commercial PA systems function at a basic level, limited to complying with fire regulations for evacuation announcements.
+Few installations function efficiently and the majority have complications that never get resolved.

 There are many excellent books on commercial sound installation; one of the most respected is